The Best Exhausts for Harley Davidson’s Electra Glide Motorcycles

 Two Brothers Comp-S 2-Into-1 Exhaust

-That means better throttle response, faster acceleration, and a lot more torque to play with for day-to-day riding.
-We liked how much more fun the Electra Glide felt with this exhaust installed.
-Just don’t expect a ton of weight savings because this is a pretty beefy exhaust, in more ways than one.
+This meant I enjoyed better throttle response, faster acceleration, and a load more torque for everyday riding.
+I was amazed at how much more fun my Electra Glide felt with this exhaust fitted.
+It didn’t deliver a ton of weight savings as it was a rather solid exhaust, but that was fine by me.

-But that beefiness also comes with exceptional build quality.
-You get durable, mandrel-bent stainless steel tubing and TIG welds that keep the high exhaust pressure in check.
-The high-temp SS wool and packing material also keep exhaust heat at bay.
+The robustness was also a testament to the exceptional build quality.
+Durable, mandrel-bent stainless steel tubing and TIG welds effectively managed the high exhaust pressure.
+The high-temp SS wool and packing material did a fantastic job at keeping exhaust heat under control.

 Pros